 - Familiarize yourself with SEO, but don’t rely on it.
 Waiting aggressively for the phone to ring or your email inbox to be flooded with requests from potential clients is going to be a very underwhelming experience.
 But optimizing your website for search engines is a smart investment.
 Your website developer will do most of the work for you such as registering your site for Google analytics, submitting your XML sitemap and installing an SEO plugin like Yoast on your website to maximize its search rankings.
 And, the good ones will encourage your to consistently add new content to your site—usually in the form of articles on your blog page.
 They can even help you develop an editorial calendar that incorporates the most searched keywords so that the content you publish maximizes search traffic.

 - Hire help and don’t be lured by a bargain-basement offer that promises a $500 website will make you rich.
 So what should a website cost?
 That’s nearly an impossible question to answer and a quick online search will confirm that.
 Whether you hire an freelance website designer or a digital marketing agency, the one piece of advice I offer clients is to choose someone who understands your business, clients, industry and goals (or is willing to learn).
 Why?
 The most challenging aspect of launching a new website is copywriting.
 If the project is going to take longer than anticipated, it’s almost always due to lack of content.
 By choosing a website developer who can help you put your brand promise into words that are relevant to your audience, you stand a better chance of launching a website that is on time, on point and on budget.
 A $500 website can be beautiful, but in order for it to be a great deal, you’ll need to take ultimate responsibility for content development and SEO research.
 That being said, websites shouldn’t cost a fortune.
-For example, our website development package starts at $1475 and we’ve been known to launch a website in under two weeks.

 Website development can be a complicated project.
 And, no single article will tell you everything you may want to know about going digital.
 But as is true for most aspects of life, when you choose a web developer who understands your business and is committed to your success, you’re sure to find it to be a positive and exciting experience.